 About 2,889,714 persons (including owners ) are employed by SMEs in Nigeria.

-Perceptions about small and medium business start-up difficulties in Nigeria
+Perceptions about small and medium enterprises in Nigeria start-up difficulties

 As entrepreneurship increases worldwide, intent and expectations to start business is highest in developing economies.

 Nigeria has the highest proportion of the world’s population who believe they have the skills to run a business.